wpendl99/.github/profile/webFrameworks/react/hooks/hooks.md

 ## useEffect hook

 The `useEffect` hook allows you to represent lifecycle events.
-For example, if you want run a function every time the component completes rendering, you could do the following.
+For example, if you want to run a function every time the component completes rendering, you could do the following.

 ```jsx
 function UseEffectHookDemo() {